Credit Cards on File (CoF) and Payments: Everything Your Growing Business Needs to Know

 For best results, outline your policies clearly on your website and other customer-facing assets.
 Consider this example from Birchbox which clearly outlines the company’s payment terms and policies in an easy-to-understand and non-intimidating manner.

-Cards On File_Birchbox Payment Policy_Body Image
+Cards on File_Birchbox Payment Policy_Body Image

 Help Customers Find Value and Feel in Control